 Jeff Probst ("Survivor"); a former most-wanted hacker shows how to protect oneself and one's identity online; an inspiring New Yorker uses his musical talents to help others; Rachel makes burgers.

-A cook-a-long; a healthy salad and dressing; a spring pasta with chicken and veggies; actress Susan Kelechi Watson ("This Is Us"); The Cousins have hot DIY upgrades to make at home for less than $50; Robert Randolph and the Family Band perform.
+Rachael's go-to salad dressing; a summer pasta dinner; actress Susan Kelechi Watson ("This Is Us"); HGTV's "Cousins" have hot DIY upgrades to make at home for less than $50.

 Chef Ryan Scott helps a mom who's never thrown a dinner party; things get saucy when Dr. Drew answers "Never Have I Ever" sex questions; a woman wears makeup for the first time; Rachael makes penne with crispy prosciutto on top.